Explore Beddgelert and Snowdonia from Cae Du Campsite in North Wales

 The village of Beddgelert itself, in keeping with its location in the Snowdonia National Park, is picturesque and unspoilt.
 Small and friendly, it boasts a full range of facilities and shops, including, a pizzeria selling locally made award winning ice creams, arts and craft shops, great restaurants, and traditional pubs.
 There is also a small Post Office and general store in the village.

 Cae Du Campsite is a perfect base for walking and other outdoor activities.
 There are many circular walks from the campsite, and paths up the local mountains, including Snowdon, start nearby.
 You can go mountain biking along the local mountain tracks, with mountain bike hire, sales and service available at Beddgelert Bikes in the village.
+For the adventurous guided gorge walking, scrambling, rock climbing and hill walking are available through Summit to Savour who are based in Beddgelert.

 Steam railway enthusiasts can visit the Ffestiniog Railway, Welsh Highland Railway, and Snowdon Mountain Railway and others in the area.
 The Welsh Highland Railway travels from Beddgelert to Caernarfon or Porthmadog - experience the historic steam engines through glorious coastlines, ancient oak woodlands, mountains, rivers and castles